byjg/php-rest-reference-architecture/docs/guides/orm.md

 Exposed as `GET /project/{projectId}/note` (see `NoteController::listNotesByProject`).

-> For the relationship graph to resolve on any request, the example repositories are
+> Because the mappers register on demand from the classes you name, the repositories stay
-> registered as **eager** singletons in `config/dev/04-repositories.php`, so every mapper
-> (and its `parentTable` edges) is registered at bootstrap.
+> ordinary lazy singletons — no bootstrap-time database connection is forced.